Bridget Kearney

 Bridget Kearney (kə́ːnɪj, car'-nee) is an American musician and songwriter.
 She is a founding member of the band Lake Street Dive and winner of the 2005 John Lennon Songwriting Contest in the Jazz category.

-Kearney's solo recording work began with her debut solo album, Won't Let You Down, released by Signature Sounds Recordings in 2017 followed by a number of singles released on YouTube, social media sites such as Instagram.
+Kearney's solo recording work began with her debut solo album, Won't Let You Down, which recordings took place over three years, largely encouraged and supported by drummer/engineer/producer Robin MacMillan in his Brooklyn Studio, and released by Signature Sounds Recordings in 2017.
+A number of singles followed, some of which found their way onto Kearney's second solo album, Snakes of Paradise self-released in 2023.
+Similarly, singles from her third album,Comeback Kid were also released in advance of the April 12, 2024 release by Keeled Scales for that album on an expanding number of streaming platforms and social media sites such as Apple Music, Spotify, YouTube and Instagram as well as physical media outlet channels such as Bandcamp.

-Biography

 Early life, influences and education

 Kearney was born and grew up in Iowa City, Iowa.
 Her mother played flute.
-She started her journey with music in the Lutheran Church's Cherub choir.
+Her father played bass with "Langston Hughes Memorial Eclectic Improvisational Jazz Exposition".
+Her grandmothers, Ellen and Vickey, were both musicians; Ellen Kearney, to whom she credits her preternatural love of low tones, played the upright bass, while Vickey, a vocalist, was a touring musician with the "Tangen Sisters".
+Bridget started her journey with music in the Lutheran Church's Cherub choir.
 Kearney took piano lessons at the age of 5 and began playing bass in the 4th grade.
-She listened to her parent's rock and roll records from the 1960's and gained an appreciation of the Beatles' music.
-In high school, she played in the school orchestras and jazz bands and had her own rock and roll band.
-At 13, Kearney and her band, MetroPilot, won a songwriting contest for a song called "Live" about the dangers of tobacco, where the prize was to perform the song in front of a live audience including keynote speaker and former United States Surgeon General C. Everett Koop.
+She listened to her parents' rock and roll records from the 1960s and gained an appreciation of the Beatles' music.
+In high school, she played in the school orchestras and jazz bands and was in a number of extracurricular rock and roll bands.
+At age 13, Kearney and her band, Metro Pilot, won a songwriting contest for a song called "Live" (verb) about the dangers of tobacco, where the prize was to perform the song in front of a live audience including keynote speaker and former United States Surgeon General C. Everett Koop.
 Bridget fronted the band playing electric bass and singing lead vocals.

-In interviews she recalls how her jazz band director in high school, Rich Medd, always made class fun saying, "I was always excited to go to jazz band rehearsal and that is one of the reasons I’m still playing music."